 Forex trading is a global, decentralized, over-the-counter market for trading global currencies.
 The market participants in a forex market include traders, investors, governments, banks, businesses, etc. The market is open 24 hours, five days a week.

 Although there is no physical marketplace for the forex markets, important world trading centers for currencies are located in Sydney, Tokyo, Hong Kong, Singapore, Frankfurt, Zurich, Paris, London and New York.
 It can be confusing; this video breaks down forex opening and closing times around the world.

 Forex quotes are offered by central banks and what our broker quotes is the average of all the quotes received from the banks.
 Essentially, the broker acts as a market maker and sells the currency pair to you and not another trader.

-- The forex market is characterized by high liquidity, with roughly $3 trillion worth of transactions handled each day, allowing easy entry and exit.
+- High liquidity, with roughly $3 trillion worth of transactions handled each day, allowing easy entry and exit.
 That said, the forex market is not regulated and therefore, lacks transparency.

-- The number of currency pairs traded are limited, making research and asset picking easy.
+- The number of currency pairs traded is limited, making research and asset picking easy.
 This is unlike the equity market, where a plethora of stocks are trading.